francoisledroff/chezlesbarbus/BigTalk.en.md

 and use SSLde bout en bout, commencons alors par le front, on prévoit évidemment de tout servir en https

 `RPE` Right, SSL is secure , but doing it correctly requires a lot of work - it's an art in itself.
-SSL c'est secure, mais faire ça correctement c'est tout un art.

-`FLD` And requires constant monitoring and following updates thoroughly

-`FLD`even the biggest companines must deals with crisis, certificates being compromised or propagtation of unauthorized certificates (but still trusted by most browser)
+`FLD` And requires constant monitoring and following updates thoroughly. even the biggest companines must deals with crisis, certificates being compromised or propagtation of unauthorized certificates (but still trusted by most browser)

 `RPE` and don't forget that, with enough time and resources, any encryption can be broken.